 These drivers produce very accurate and clean sound, giving you every bit of detail without adding too many sound effects or other modifications.
 For this reason they are the go-to choice for audiophiles.
 You’ll find them in most of the high-end headphones such as the Audeze LCD-3.

 3. Balanced Armature Drivers

 These are very small drivers, and their typical use is with in-ear monitors.
-So how is it possible for such small drivers to displace more air?
-Manufacturers put multiple drivers in a single earpiece.
+Due to their size, manufacturers will put multiple drivers in a single earpiece.
 Typically, most in-ear monitors come with one to four drivers.

 4. Electrostatic Drivers